The Useful Anxiety of Narrative Thinking

 And yet I spend a certain amount of time, on a regular basis, planning what I would say to my husband when the kidnappers let me speak to him, to establish that it was really me.
 (I’m not telling you what it is, in case the kidnappers read this.)
 I agonise about what would happen if I had a cold and my nose was blocked, and they gagged me, and I suffocated to death.

-More recently,I get stressed because the kidnappers would be unlikely to provide for my mandatory gluten-free diet and mango leaf.
+More recently,I get stressed because the kidnappers would be unlikely to provide for my mandatory gluten-free diet.
 Perhaps I should carry even more gluten-free snacks in my bag, enough for a week or so?
 Would the kidnappers let me eat them, or would they force wheat down my throat, cackling with glee?
 How long would I be there, anyway?
 How much could my family raise quickly for my ransom?
 What if they killed me anyway?
 Ransoms never seem to work in fiction – there’s always a standoff or a cheat or something, and half the time more or less everyone ends up in a gunfight.

 No. I shouldn’t.
 That would be ridiculous.
 Why am I allowing myself to have trains of thought that lead to guns and pre-arranged ransom limits?